eggheadio-projects/gatsby-theme-authoring-notes/08-style-and-format-dates-in-react.md

 We can now view our pages on localhost:8000 and see that our one day, multiple day, and multiple month event dates are being displayed correctly.

 ## Personal Issues
 For me personally, the dates for multiple day events were not displaying as they did in the video.
-For example, on the DinosaurJS page, the date was displayed as:
+For example, on the DinosaurJS page, the date was displayed as

 June 20-2019 (day:21)